Smithsonian National Postal Museum – The Challenge

 Smithsonian National Postal Museum – Project Summary

 JES installed eighteen (18) FSI Model HP288 Helical Piles.
 The lead pile section was 7’ long with 8,”10” and 12” Helices.
 To reach acceptable bearing depth 5’ shaft extensions were used.
 The piles were installed to a typical depth of 21.5 feet and the required torque (using a safety factor of 2) was achieved.
 In order to verify individual pile capacity, a “Pro-Dig C440 Torque Transducer” (Intelli Tork) was used to determine that the required torque was being delivered to each pile during installation.

 The piles were installed from the partially excavated elevator pit.
-Once the pit was excavated to design base elevation, JES cut each pile to required elevation and capped them with an FSI 6”x6” steel plate, which was embedded in the concrete mat foundation.
+Once the pit was excavated to design base elevation, JES cut each pile to the required elevation and capped them with an FSI 6”x6” steel plate, which was embedded in the concrete mat foundation.